dajeguy/medical_blockchain/fabric-samples/medicalRecord-sharing-basic/README.md

 - DeleteMedicalRecord
 - GetAllMedicalRecords

-Note that the medicalRecord sharing implemented by the smart contract is a simplified scenario, without ownership validation, meant only to demonstrate how to invoke transactions.
+Note that the medicalRecord sharing implemented by the smart contract is a simplified scenario, without ownership validation, meant only to demonstrate how to invoke transactions, instead, the access permission control currently is implemented on the application side , not the blockchain side.

 ## Running the sample